Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     c)  For training cooperation with foreign countries to issue diplomas, certificates, and certifications: Printing and
-        management of diplomas, certificates, and certifications shall comply with the partner\'s regulations; the training unit shall publicize information, establish an original book of diplomas, certificates, and certifications for management, implement the reporting regime, and inspect and manage diplomas, certificates,
+        management of diplomas, certificates, and certifications shall comply with the partner's regulations; the training unit shall publicize information, establish an original book of diplomas, certificates, and certifications for management, implement the reporting regime, and inspect and manage diplomas, certificates,